Suffolk County Transit: Routes

+Effective October 29, 2023, the Suffolk County Transit Redesign removed the "S" prefix from all routes.

 Bus route assignments

 Rather than operate its services in-house like most transit agencies, Suffolk County Transit contracts all their routes to private contractors.
 The table below lists the private contractors hired to provide fixed-route services.
 It does not include Suffolk County Accessible Transportation paratransit service, which is solely operated by Suffolk Bus Corporation.

+The assignments in this table are as of June 3, 2024.

-Note: EBT INC is the operator of Suffolk County Transit Buses, EBT INC is the sister company of Educational Bus Transportation (a school bus company).
+Note: EBT Inc. is the operator of Suffolk County Transit Buses, and is the sister company of Educational Bus Transportation (a school bus company).

-Note: Twin Forks Transit is a joint venture of Hampton Jitney and Sunrise Coach Lines.
+Note: As of October 29, 2023, Twin Forks Transit has been split into separate operations by Sunrise Coach Lines and Hampton Jitney, as route 92 is no longer co-operated by Sunrise and Hampton Jitney.

 Suffolk County Accessible Transportation

 Suffolk County Accessible Transportation (SCAT) is Suffolk Transit's federally mandated paratransit service for ADA-eligible passengers with disabilities.
-SCAT service is available Monday through Saturday, 6:00 AM to 8:30 PM and Sunday 7:00 PM to 8:30 PM.
+SCAT service is available Monday through Friday, 6:00 AM to 10:00 PM, Saturday 6:00 AM to 9:00 PM, and Sunday 6:00 AM to 8:00 PM.
 The fare for an ADA eligible rider is $4.00.
 When that rider is accompanied by a personal care attendant (PCA), that PCA does not pay a fare, but must have the same origin and destination as the rider.
 If riders choose to travel with companions not a PCA, that person must pay the fare of $4.00.